 Each student at Converse is asked to actively pledge allegiance to the Honor Tradition with the following pledge:

-Each new student signs the Honor Pledge at a formal ceremony and this Pledge hangs in Wilson Hall during her experience at Converse.
-She is also required to sign her pledge, initials, on all graded work.
-This signifies she has received no help in her academic work.
+Each new student signs the Honor Pledge at a formal ceremony and this Pledge hangs in Wilson Hall during their experience at Converse.
+Students are also required to sign their pledge and initials, on all graded work.

 The Honor Board

 Honor Board functions as the student judicial body of Converse elected to handle violations of the Honor Tradition and makes for one-half of the legislative portion of the College’s self-governance.
 The Board exists in order to protect and preserve the student life whose foundation is one of mutual trust and responsibility.
 Honor Board has jurisdiction over cases such as, written and oral lying; failure to respect the property of others, which includes stealing, taking, damaging or destroying property; academic dishonesty, including cheating and plagiarism; failure to report honor violations; and failure to serve imposed sanctions.